 Reported in The Week July 6, 1907 —

 Swimming has now struck the fancy of all the boys.
 Warm weather has come, and we hope it will stay.
 Our swimming place is not very large, but large enough for all the boys to get in at one time.
 We have to walk about half a mile from the school to the swimming place, and therefore we get very warm.The boys take great interest in swimming and nearly every day you may see about fifty boys going to the swimming place to take a good swim.
 We have two diving boards, and sometimes a boy puts up a rope to swing on.
 Boys catch hold of the rope, and swing from the bank far out into the water.
 In this way they have a great deal of fun....

 Summer had arrived at McDonogh one hundred years ago.
-The photograph, circa 1920, gives us a look at what swimming looked like; a far cry and a century from our Henry A. Rosenberg, Jr. Aquatic Center.
+The photograph, circa 1920, gives us a look at what swimming looked like then; a far cry and a century away from our Henry A. Rosenberg, Jr. Aquatic Center.

-Alumni Weekend will be celebrated April 27-28.
 On display in the Archives is this photograph taken July 4, 1887, the earliest alumni group photo in our collection.
 Most of the notables of the day are pictured. – on chairs left to right - Duncan Campbell Lyle, the second principal, David L. Bartlett, a Board member, Samuel Tagart, President of the Board of Trustees when the school was founded, Colonel William Allan, the school’s first principal, and many of the “boys” who had entered the school on that founding day November 21, 1873.
-Even Mr. Lyle’s dog Jet is seen laying in front of the group.
+Even Mr. Lyle’s dog Jet is seen lying in front of the group.